Peter Graves: Personal life

 Graves was a devout Christian of immigrant German Lutheran descent.
-He was married to Joan Endress Graves for 60 years from 1950 until his death.
+He was married to Joan Endress Graves (1929-2011) for 60 years from 1950 until his death.

 On March 6, 1984, Graves was hospitalized at Tahoe Forest Hospital for a fractured jaw among other injuries sustained from a fall on an icy Lake Tahoe road the previous weekend.
 He received 100 stitches to his lower lip during his stay.

-Graves and his wife Joan had three daughters: Amanda, Kelly, and Claudia.
+Graves and his wife Joan had three daughters.

-Controversially, Graves helped organize a Los Angeles city ban on gas-powered leaf blowers.
+Graves helped organize a Los Angeles city ban on gas-powered leaf blowers.

 Death

-On March 14, 2010, after returning from brunch with his family, Graves collapsed of a heart attack outside his Los Angeles home.
-His daughter attempted cardiopulmonary resuscitation unsuccessfully, and he was pronounced dead four days before his 84th birthday.
+On March 14, 2010, after returning from brunch with his family, Graves suffered a heart attack outside his Los Angeles home.
+His daughter attempted cardiopulmonary resuscitation, but he was pronounced dead, aged 83.

 Awards

 Graves was awarded a Golden Globe Award in 1971 for his role as Jim Phelps in the series Mission: Impossible.
 In 1972, he received the Golden Plate Award of the American Academy of Achievement.
 He also received nominations for an Emmy Award and Golden Globe awards in other seasons of that show.
 Graves also won a Primetime Emmy Award for outstanding informational series in 1997 as host of Biography.